secretstartups/handbook/product/product-analysis/experimentation/index.html.md

 Experimentation is hard.
 In an ideal world, we would have an easy-to-use, easy-to-implement experimentation tool, data would be robust and timely, and we would be able to reach required sample sizes quickly.
-But, we do not live in an ideal world, so we need to be very deliberate and thoughtful in how we approach experimenataion design and analysis.
+But, we do not live in an ideal world, so we need to be very deliberate and thoughtful in how we approach experimentation design and analysis.

 In order to increase our [velocity](/handbook/engineering/development/growth/#experiment-cadence) while maintaining our ability to learn from experiments, the GitLab Growth stage (including the